-The ordinal utility concept states that the satisfaction a consumer obtains after consuming various commodity cannot be measured in numbers, but can be arranged in order of preference.
+The concept of ordinal utility states that the level of satisfaction a consumer obtains after consuming various commodities cannot be measured in numbers but can be arranged in the order of preference.

-The Cardinal Utility states that the satisfaction a consumer acquires after consuming any goods and services can be measurable and expressed in quantitative numbers.
+The cardinal utility states that the level of satisfaction a consumer acquires after consuming any goods and services can be measurable and expressed in quantitative numbers.

-The theory is basically applied to a single commodity where utility of a single commodity is treated independent of the other commodities.
+The theory is applied to a single commodity where the utility of a single commodity is treated independently of the other commodities.

-The two approaches of measuring uitility are: a) Ordinal Utility b) Cardinal Utility.
+The two approaches to measure utility are a) Ordinal Utility b) Cardinal Utility